kitex-contrib/xds/README.md

 *  `POD_NAME`: the name of this pod.
 *  `INSTANCE_IP`: the ip of this pod.

-Add the following part to the definition of your container.
+Add the following part to the definition of your container that uses xDS-enabled Kitex client.

 ```
 - name: POD_NAMESPACE